While the peak months for tornadoes are April to June, several destructive storm systems caused damage across parts of the southern U.S. before April.

 There was also extensive damage in the Sherwood Shores community.
 NBC DFW reports, “The tornado flipped multiple manufactured homes and snapped trees in half.
 A total of 105 structures were damaged, 53 destroyed and 27 sustained major damage.
 This tornado continued into Oklahoma.
 The tornado tracked about 2.4 miles with a width of 150 yards and lasted for about four minutes before dissipating.”

 A disaster was declared by the governor in 16 Texas counties on March 22.
-This is the second disaster declaration that the governor issued in that week following the signing of a disaster declaration for 11 counties over wildfires.
+This was the second disaster declaration that the governor issued in that week following the signing of a disaster declaration for 11 counties over wildfires.

 According to data from NOAA, more than 9,500 tornadoes were reported in Texas between 1950 and 2021.
 Harris County, home to Houston, recorded the most tornadoes, 242 in total, in that period.

 A critical ongoing need will be unrestricted cash donations to support affected individuals and families.
-Direct cash assistance can allow families to secure emergency housing, purchase items and contract services locally that address their multiple needs.
+Direct cash assistance can allow families to secure housing, purchase items and contract services locally that address their multiple needs.
 It gives each family flexibility and choice, ensuring that support is relevant, cost-effective and timely.
 Cash assistance can also help move families faster towards rebuilding their lives.

 Emotional and spiritual care

 Emotional and spiritual care will be critical, especially for families of people killed in the storms, first responders and those on the tornadoes’ direct paths.
 Long-term mental health and trauma support will also be required.
-Some of the affected communities – especially in Louisiana – have been impacted by numerous events, including Hurricanes Katrina, Rita, Isaac and Ida.
+Some of the affected communities – especially in Louisiana – were impacted by numerous events, including Hurricanes Katrina, Rita, Isaac and Ida.
 This has left them with increased trauma from natural hazards.

 To support the recovery efforts, please donate to the Center for Disaster Philanthropy’s Disaster Recovery Fund.